delta3d/delta3d/delta3d/VisualStudio/utilities/vcWizard/VCWizards/Delta3D Console Application/Delta3D Console Application/Templates/1033/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
-Other notes: This wizard was designed to work with Delta3D Build 0.8.5
+Other notes: This wizard was designed to work with the latest Delta3D release.
+It may not be
+             backward/forward compatible.
-             Please check for the latest version at www.delta3d.org
+             Please check for the latest version at http://www.delta3d.org

 /////////////////////////////////////////////////////////////////////////////